 Across OECD countries, 13.5 percent of people aged 65 and over are living in relative income poverty according to a new report.
 That term is defined as an income below half the national median equivalised household income.
-It is most prevelant in South Korea where almost 45 percent of retirees are living in poverty.
+It is most prevalant in South Korea where almost 45 percent of retirees are living in poverty.
 The report cites a pension system that has not fully matured as one of the reasons for this alarmingly high figure.
-Australia and the United States also have high levels of poverty among pensioners - 23.2 and 23.1 percent respecitively.
+Australia and the United States also have high levels of poverty among pensioners - 23.2 and 23.1 percent respectively.
 The Netherlands is at the very opposite end of the scale with only 3.1 percent of its retirees struggling financially.